hidmic/cps/features.rst

 :feature.opt:`no`\ :feature:`warn:error`
 ----------------------------------------

-Code using the component should either treat all warnings as errors (:feature:`warn:error`), or should not treat warnings as errors (:feature:`nowarn:error`).
+Tools building and code using the component should either treat all warnings as errors (:feature:`warn:error`), or should not treat warnings as errors (:feature:`nowarn:error`).

 :feature.opt:`no`\ :feature:`error:`\ :feature.var:`...`
 --------------------------------------------------------

-Code using the component should either enable (:feature:`error`) the specified warning, additionally promoting it to an error, or should not treat the specified warning as an error  (:feature:`noerror`).
+Tools building and code using the the component should either enable (:feature:`error`) the specified warning, additionally promoting it to an error, or should not treat the specified warning as an error  (:feature:`noerror`).
 As with :feature.opt:`no`\ :feature:`warn:`\ :feature.var:`...`, the warnings are compiler specific.
 Note that :feature:`noerror` traditionally does not indicate whether the specified warning should be issued or not, only that if it is issued, it should not be promoted to an error.

 Linker Features
 '''''''''''''''